lukensmall/pkg_ping/README.md

 -f prohibits a fork()ed process from writing the fastest mirror to file even if it has the power to do so as root.

--g generates the massive http list to retrieve and parse "ftplist", which you no doubt, noticed when you look at the source code.
-You may be asking: why not just hard-code the list of mirrors in there to find the fastest without downloading it?
-I suspect that the list is ever evolving and don't you want the most up-to-date mirror list, without putting it in a program?
+-g generates the massive http list from which to retrieve and parse "ftplist", which you no doubt, noticed when you look at the source code.
+It downloads a 11 byte timestamp which is in all mirrors, whereas not all mirrors might have snapshots or your architecture or version.

 -h will print the "help" options.